ElectronicCats/CatSniffer/firmware/pycatsniffer/README.md

 ==========
 Run pycatsniffer
 ----------------
-**pycatsniffer**'s main role it to read packets captured from the CatSniffer board and pipe the packets in PCAP format to a named pipe (by default "/tmp/ccsniffpiper").
+**pycatsniffer**'s main role it to read packets captured from the CatSniffer board and pipe the packets in PCAP format to a named pipe (by default `/tmp/ccsniffpiper`).

 Default mode starts with Bluetooth Low Energy configuration.
-For BLE, the advertising channel (37, 38 or 39) must be selected, the deafult is 37.
+For BLE, the advertising channel (`37`, `38` or `39`) must be selected, the deafult is `37`.

 The capture device can be configured to follow a data connection between a specific Bluetooth Low Energy Master (Initiator) and Slave device.
-Type `a` in the options menu and write the address of the Initiator (Master) device.
+Type `-a` in the options menu and write the address of the Initiator (Master) device next.
 If this option is not setted, the capture device will start to follow the first data connection that appears on the selected advertising channel.

 To get this default behaviour, just run the command:
 `python pycatsniffer.py`